-Bootstrap supports even more complex configurations of divs and columns, such as div tags that have 3 columns at one screen width and 6 columns at another, but we will save that confusion for a subsequent lesson.
+Bootstrap supports even more complex configurations of divs and columns, such as div tags that have 3 columns at one screen width and 6 columns at another, but we are not going there for this lesson.

 In this lesson we are going to concentrate on the basics to build a small responsive website that displays side by side divs on tablet-sized and larger screens, and stacks the same divs on screens that are smaller than 768px.
 One thing to keep in mind before we start: the pictures that you place within a given row must fit within the 768px limit.

 Given that there are 12 columns in a row, it would seem logical to divide 768 by 12, and use the resulting number, 64, to decide how many columns to devote to a given picture.
 That approach has merit but there is one additional piece of crucial information: each div comes with 30px of padding.
 Therefore, your decision of how many columns to assign to a given picture and how many divs to place in a given row, should take these 30 pixels into account